pybind/pybind11/README.md

 ### License

-pybind11 is provided under a BSD-style license that can be found in the ``LICENSE.txt`` file.
+pybind11 is provided under a BSD-style license that can be found in the ``LICENSE`` file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.